 Criminal charges are a very serious matter, and criminal statutes can vary depending the crime and on the jurisdiction.
 If you or someone you know has been charged with a crime, you can contact a Louisiana criminal defense attorney in your area to schedule a consultation.
 You can also visit FindLaw’s Criminal Law Basics for more introductory information on this topic.

 Louisiana's statute of limitations laws can greatly impact your criminal case.
-Since the timelines can be difficult to follow, you should seek help from an experienced attorney.
-You can start with a free attorney match with a Louisiana attorney.
-Then you can decide the best way to proceed with your case.
+Since the timelines can be difficult to follow, you should seek help from an experienced attorney who can apply their expertise of criminal law to the details of your case.
+Get started today by speaking with a Louisiana criminal defense attorney near you.

 Contact a qualified attorney.